matomo-org/developer-documentation/docs/plugin-settings.md

 ---
 # Plugin Settings

-Plugins can define their own configuration options by creating a class named **Settings** that extends [Piwik\Plugin\Settings](/api-reference/Piwik/Plugin/Settings).
+Plugins can define their own configuration options by using the Settings generator.

-Plugins that do this will cause new sections to appear in the *Settings > Plugins* admin page.

 ## Type of settings

+ The Piwik platform differentiate between
+"System Settings", "User Settings" and "Measurable Settings".
+"System Settings" add new sections to the "General Settings" page, "User Settings" add new sections to the "Personal Settings" page and "Measurable Settings" add new fields when creating or editing a website or measurable (eg mobile app etc).

 The Piwik platform differentiates between [SystemSetting](/api-reference/Piwik/Settings/SystemSetting) and [UserSetting](/api-reference/Piwik/Settings/UserSetting).